 We do not have a formal diversity policy.
 However, as part of its evaluation of director candidates and in addition to other standards, the nominating and corporate governance committee may consider whether each candidate, if elected, assists in achieving a diverse mix of board members.
 Accordingly, the board of directors seeks members from diverse professional backgrounds who combine a broad spectrum of relevant industry and strategic experience and expertise that, in concert, offer us and our stockholders diversity of opinion and insight in the areas most important to us and our corporate mission.
-In addition, nominees for director are selected to have complementary, rather than overlapping, skill sets.
-All candidates for director nominee must have time available to devote to the activities of the board of directors.
+In addition, nominees for directors.
 The nominating and corporate governance committee also considers the independence of candidates for director nominee, including the appearance of any conflict in serving as a director.
 Candidates for director nominee who do not meet these criteria may still be considered for nomination to the board of directors, if the nominating and corporate governance committee believes that the candidate will make an exceptional contribution to us and our stockholders.